loic-prieto/fire-archmage-site/root/warhammers/aos/setting/calyster/nations/meredia/old-meredia.md

 ---
 layout: aos-calyster-nations
 title: Wastes of Meredia
+banner_image: old-meredia-city.jpg
+banner_title: A day in the port of Roda
 ---

-# The wastes of Meredia
+# The old Republic of Meredia

-## The Ashen Wastes

-{% include expandable_image.html src="wastes_of_meredia_map.jpg" alt="Wastes of Meredia map" class="calyster-map"  %}
+{% include expandable_image.html src="republic_of_meredia_map.jpg" alt="The Old Republic of Meredia map" class="calyster-map"  %}

-The Ashen Wastes are a desolate land, covered by ruins of once great cities, unfortunate bystanders in a proxy war between two rival powers that unleashed a magical cataclysm.
-It was known during the Age of Myth as the Republic of Meredia, but now only ruins remain of that glorious long ended golden age, and the descendants of those enlightened and industrious people are now marauding, ignorant and barbaric tribes that serve the Blood God.

-## The Republic of Meredia

 Once, the gigantic banners of the Republic of Meredia flapped proudly with the strong and cold winds coming down from the mountain range of Sylcar.
 A bastion of strength and enlightenment that radiated the light of knowledge and progress during the now long forgotten Age of Myth.